0xbow-io/asp-spec-v1.0/content/classification_and_categorization/2_category_bitmap_specification.md

 # 5.2 Category Bitmap Specification

-The category bitmap is a 256-bit vector where each bit represents a specific category.
+Categories are mapped to a 256-bit vector where each bit represents a specific category.
 This compact representation allows for efficient storage and querying of categorized records.

 The bitmap is defined as: